cztomczak/cefpython/api/Request.md

 | postData | list/dict |
 | __Return__ | void |

 Set the post data.
+All strings are expected to be byte strings.
 See GetPostData() for an explanation of the postData type.

 ### GetHeaderMap